 As a general matter, the Company does not provide perquisites to its executive officers, other than an allowance for financial planning services.
-In Asia and Europe, consistent with regional compensation practices, cars are provided to mid and upper level managers, including Mr. Nieman and Mr. Platzer.
-Additionally, Mr. Nieman receives certain expatriate, relocation and transition benefits while he works for the Company in China.
+In Asia and Europe, consistent with regional compensation practices, cars are provided to mid and upper level managers, including Messrs.
+Nieman and Platzer.
+Additionally, Mr. Nieman received certain expatriate, relocation and transition benefits while he worked for the Company in China up through July 31, 2013 and he received certain relocation benefits and the reimbursement of certain costs related to his move to the Company headquarters in the United States, effective August 1, 2013.
 For more details on these perquisites, please refer to footnote 4 to the Summary Compensation Table.